 No problem (most of the time)!

-Effective project management ensures digital initiatives’ successful implementation in the rapidly evolving digital landscape.
+Effective project management ensures the successful implementation of digital initiatives in the rapidly evolving digital landscape.
+If you have multiple projects, consider a PMO.
 But what happens when you manage a digital project without a technical background?
 Fear not!
 By applying some technical project management techniques (and a mindset shift and the willingness and desire to learn a new skill or five), you can confidently navigate the complexities of digital projects.
 In this comprehensive guide, I’ll explore more strategies and techniques that non-technical project managers can employ to lead digital initiatives to success.

 Understanding the Difference: Project Management vs. Technical Project Management vs. Digital Project Management: